Syntax Guide

 - stage2

-- stage3Example 2: Share files packaged in the container with other containers
+- stage3Example 2: Share files packaged in a container for use in other containers

 # .cnb.yml